sojwal574/Crypto/README.md

-// Media queries in the Navbar.css
+// Media queries in the Navbar.css , Home.css

+// Search functionality

+// charts display (Home.jsx)
+// import Link and use Link so that when user clicks on the item it will take the user to the respective coin page